How To Apply

 Cost and Scholarships

 The estimated costs of tuition, fees and living expenses are reviewed each year and posted on the NC State Cashier’s Office website.
 International students are not eligible for the same types of merit-based or need-based financial aid programs that North Carolina residents or domestic students are, but a few colleges and departments do have modest top-up grants or scholarships.
 When available, scholarships and assistantships are offered by the academic department and should be stated in the offer letter.
-You can find additional information on the Financial Aid site and list of funding options is available here.
+You can find additional information on the Financial Aid site.